nirujayasundara/-Identity-and-Access-Management-Configuration/README.md

 Customer Managed Policy

-Additionally, a Customer Managed policy named AmazonACMFullAccess is assigned directly to miroshajayasundara with the following permission
+Additionally, a Customer Managed policy named AmazonACMFullAccess is assigned directly to miroshajayasundara with the following permission: